Fortran-FOSS-Programmers/FoXy/README.md

 + [fox](https://github.com/andreww/fox) of Andrew Walker;
 + [tixi](https://github.com/andreww/fox) from DLR Simulation and Software Technology.

-All of the above are great codes, but lack in some points that I would like to have:
+All of the above are great codes, but lack in some points that we would like to have:

 + actively maintained;
 + designed for modern Fortran: